cyrozap/rv51/CONTRIBUTING.md

 - Porting to specific platforms (e.g., adding support for non-standard peripherals in SFR or XDATA space, extended addressing modes, firmware headers, etc.)
-  - There's simply too many platforms to support, and making the build configurable would make it very difficult to test everything due to the large number of possible configuration combinations.
+  - There are simply too many platforms to support, and making the build configurable would make it very difficult to test everything due to the large number of possible configuration combinations.